-- An older person - A person with a physical disability, learning disability or sensory impairment - Someone with mental health needs including dementia or personality disorders - Someone with a long term condition - Someone who misuses substances or alcohol to the extent that it affects their ability to manage day to day living.
+- An older person - A person with a physical disability, learning difficulty or sensory impairment - Someone with mental health needs including dementia or a personality disorder - Someone with a long term condition - Someone who uses substances or alcohol to the extent that it affects their ability to manage day-to-day living.

-An adult may also have care and support needs as a result of sexual exploitation, domestic abuse, modern slavery or being at risk of radicalisation and being drawn into terrorism.
+An adult may also have care and support needs as a result of sexual exploitation, domestic abuse, modern slavery or because they are at risk of radicalisation and being drawn into terrorism.
 In these situations, where a crime has occurred, the police should be informed, as well as making a safeguarding alert.